wandb/weave/docs/docs/guides/core-types/evaluations.md

 ### Define a Model to evaluate

-To evaluate a `Model`, call `evaluate` on it using an `Evaluation`. `Models` are used when you have attributes that you want to experiment with and capture in weave.
+To evaluate a `Model`, call `evaluate` on it using an `Evaluation`. `Models` are used when you have attributes that you want to experiment with and capture in Weave.

 ```python
 from weave import Model, Evaluation